 - You can freeze a fare through the portal for up to 14 days, then decide and come back to buy it later at that price.
 Capital One charges a small fee to freeze a fare.

 - Much like Google Flights, Capital One allows you to set price alerts for the flights you want to book.
 That means you’ll get an email if the flights you’re looking at drop or increase in price.

 - Capital One offers an add-on “cancel for any reason” travel insurance policy, which is quite reasonably priced.

-- If you’re paying with cash rather than using miles, you’ll earn 5x miles per dollar spent on flights booked through the portal and a whopping 10x points per dollar on hotels and rental cars.
+- If you’re paying with cash rather than using miles, you’ll earn 5x miles per dollar spent on flights booked through the portal and a whopping 10x miles per dollar on hotels and rental cars.